VahidGh/mathjslab/CONTRIBUTING.md

 ## How to Contribute

-Check for similar previous [issues](https://github.com/sergiolindau/mathjslab/issues) before send you own.
+Check for similar previous [issues](https://github.com/sergiolindau/mathjslab/issues) before send your own.

 Please send a [GitHub Pull Request to MathJSLab](https://github.com/sergiolindau/mathjslab/pull/new/main) with a clear list of what you've done (read more about